RyanM-Arista/ATD-AVD-Dual-DC/DEMO.md

 Enter and confirm using the Lab Credentials password.

-(This process will take sometime, pls. be patient)
+(This entire setup process would take between 15-20 minutes)

 ### Step 5: